swetha-devops-platform/cka-certification-preparation/DAY 01 - Docker Fundamentals/notes.md

 A Docker container is a running instance of a Docker image.
 When a container is started, Docker adds a thin writable layer on top of the read-only image so the application can execute and make changes without modifying the original image.
 Multiple containers can be created from the same Docker image.

+# Writeable Container Layer

+A Docker image is read-only, so it cannot be modified.
+When we create a container using docker run, Docker adds a thin writable layer on top of the image.
+Any runtime changes, such as writing logs, creating files, or modifying data, are stored in this writable container layer, while the original image remains unchanged.
+If the container is deleted, the writable layer is also removed unless the data is stored in a Docker volume.